-I started Students for the United Nations (SUN) in the spring of 2018 because I noticed a significant absence of global-minded service in BU’s biggest student organization International Affairs Association (IAA).
+I founded Students for the United Nations (SUN) in the spring of 2018 because I noticed a significant absence of global-minded service in BU’s biggest student organization International Affairs Association (IAA).
 While the IAA offered students with many outlets and events to learn about and discuss international issues, it rarely took an active role in combating them.

 Students for the UN serves as a chapter of the United Nations Association of the United States of America (UNA-USA) and has four goals: